iterate-ch/docs/protocols/openstack/hubic.md

 Connect using the OAuth 2.0 connection profile:

-- {download}`hubiC Cyberduck Connection Profile<https://github.com/iterate-ch/cyberduck/raw/master/profiles/hubiC.cyberduckprofile>`
+- {download}`Download<https://github.com/iterate-ch/cyberduck/raw/master/profiles/hubiC.cyberduckprofile>` the *hubiC Cyberduck Connection Profile* or install it through the *Profiles* tab of the preferences.

 ## Gateway for Authentication